jacklam718/react-native-card-view/README.md

 ## Override Component Styles
 ##### You can use you own style to override the following components style
+- Card
-- cardImage
+- CardImage
-- cardTitle
+- CardTitle
-- cardContent
+- CardContent
-- cardAction
+- CardAction

 You just pass the styles as an object and the key same as the component name